Selecting a Winning Jury

 3. Moreover, make it easy for the judge.
 (Have copies made, the pens available, clipboards).

 4. Get consent from your adversary and include the adversary in questions

 5. Select your test case wisely, and then use it over and over.

 6. Get time to review the questionnaire before the actual voir dire.

-Advantages to Jury Questionnaires:
+Second of all, advantages to Jury Questionnaires:

 1. Save time by not asking standard background questions of the entire panel.

 2. Privacy – get honest feedback because answers are not in open court.